-- Social Emotional Learning teaches explicit lessons as a regular part of the curriculum at our schools.
-Bully Prevention Units are taught in all elementary grade levels.
+- Social Emotional Learning teaches explicit lessons as a regular part of the curriculum in our schools.
+Bully Prevention Units are taught at all grade levels.

 - In addition to the general all-staff training, teachers, counselors, and administrators are trained on how to coach and create safety and behavior plans and continue to follow up with students involved in bullying.

 - Staff members are trained and given resources to help create a positive classroom climate to minimize the likelihood that bullying will occur.

 Instead of happening face-to-face, cyberbullying is bullying that takes place using computers, cell phones and other electronic devices.
 Examples of cyberbullying include mean text messages or emails, rumors sent by email or posted on social media, and embarrassing pictures, videos, websites, or fake profiles.

 We all have a role — how to prevent and/or respond to bullying.

 All kids involved in bullying—whether they are bullied, bully others, or see bullying — may experience negative outcomes including impacts on mental health, substance use and suicide.

 Parents, school staff and community members all play an important role in supporting our students when providing for their physical, social and emotional needs.